cinp/docs/original_proposal.rst

 CIP Protocol Summary
 =====================

 This protocol is very much like REST with the ability to call methods, and while we are at it, use HTTP verbs that a little more descriptive and make things over all more explicitly defined.
 All Requests/Responses are encoded acording to the 'Accepts' HTTP Header and the resulting encodeing will be in the 'content-type' header.
-General "header" information (ie, list offsets, describe control info, etc) will be HTTP headers.
+General "header" information ' '(ie, list offsets, describe control info, etc) will be HTTP headers.

 HTTP Paths
 ----------